MZBCodes/JazzMe/README.md

 # JazzMe
-This website will take in
+This website will allow users to generator strong and beautiful jazz progressions using voice leading AI technology and pre-determined and user submitted chord voicings